 Tuesday, April 24, 2012

 Chiron, a centaur - half man, half horse - raises the little Jason by teaching him about mythology.
 When Jason is grown up, Chiron is a normal man and talks in a more mature, realistic fashion.
 Due to his heritage, Jason has a right to take over the throne of Iolcos, but the king, Pelias, wants the Golden Fleece from the Colchis tribe in exchange.
 There, high priestess Medea abandons the Colchis culture, kills her brother and gives Jason and his Argonauts the Fleece, since she fell in love with him.
-Jason gives up on the throne and goes to live with Medea in Corinth.
-However, when Jason wants to leave her for Glauce, Medea takes revenge and kills her and Jason's children.
+Jason gives up on the throne and goes on to live with Medea in Corinth.
+However, when Jason wants to leave her for another woman, Glauce, Medea takes revenge and kills her and Jason's children.

 The only film featuring legendary opera singer Maria Callas, Pier Paolo Pasolini's adaptation of Euripides' tragedy Medea is another typically hermetic film for him that caused a lot of misunderstanding and puzzled reactions from the viewers and the critics, however, upon deciphering some of the hidden meanings in the story it turns out into a surprisingly intelligent and highly literate artistic work that also says something about the modern times.
 The director himself gave a great analysis in the book The Centaur's Dream: Interview with Jean Duflot.
 "Medea" starts out as a fantasy, showing how Chiron, a centaur (!), talks to the little Jason, teaching him about mythology and the esoteric.
 However, once Jason is a grown up, Chiron shows up as a normal man, and talks differently, almost as a realist, whereby the director shows the transformation of Jason from a child with a childish mind to an adult who does not need fairy tales anymore.
 This opening already gives a small hint what is intended: Pasolini uses the relationship between Jason and Medea just as a basis for encompassing the texts of Lucien Lévy-Bruhl, Mircea Eliade and James Frazer as well as their views on anthropology, ethnology and the history of religion - one of the main questions is: was the mythological thought form just a forerunner to the logical thought form or are they two separate perceptions of the world?